DhruvMakwana/Plant-Disease-Classification/README.md

 ### Demo of application
 <img src="static/images/plantdisease.gif">

+### Blog
+For more detail explanation and working of this please visit blog [here](https://dhruvmakwana.github.io/2020-07-03/Plant-Disease-Classification)

 ## Dataset
 Here we have used the plant village dataset.
 The PlantVillage dataset consists of 61,486 healthy and unhealthy leaf images divided into 39 categories by species and disease.